gecio/gecio.github.io/docs/_imke/k8sapplications/storageclasses/index.en.md

 The provisioner is version and creation time dependent.

-* kubernetes.io/cinder
+* `kubernetes.io/cinder`
     all Kubernetes Cluster prior 1.16 and created before 29.10

-* cinder.csi.openstack.org
+* `cinder.csi.openstack.org`
     all Kubernetes Cluster 1.16+ and created after 19.10

-Both are the default StorageClasses for Volumes.

 ## Openstack Volume Types

+The Openstack volume types sorted by maximum possible IOPS:

+* low-iops
 * default <- used in the default class
-* low-iops
 * high-iops

-As the naming suggest one has lower and one better IOPS QoS :-)

 ### Add your own classes

 If you need use one of the other types, you can add your own definitions.

-f.e
+Example:
 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass